• Home page

 • The park houses a Renaissance gate;

-• The Hélène tower, a vestige of the keep of the old castle.
+• The Hélène Tower, a remnant of the keep of the old castle.
 It owes its name to Hélène de Fonsèque, lady of Surgères and muse of the poet Ronsard.

 Campsite of the Gères